 - American Immigration Council Report “Divided by Detention: Asylum-Seeking Families’ Experiences of Separation”

 - “Detained children risk life-long physical and mental harm” Karen Zwi, Paediatrician and Associate Professor, UNSW

 - Human Rights First “Family Detention: Still Happening, Still Damaging”

 - Grassroots Leadership resources on Family Detention

 The Shut Down Berks Campaign is a grassroots coalition fighting to shut down the Berks County Family Detention Center and end family detention.
-The campaign is led by several local organizations, including GALAEI, Juntos, Make the Road PA, Migrant Power Movement, Pennsylvania Immigration and Citizenship Coalition (PICC), and Unitarian Universalist Pennsylvania Legislative Action Network (UUPLAN) with the support of national groups: Detention Watch Network, #Not1More, and We Belong Together.
+The campaign includes local organizations and advocates, including the Free Migration Project, GALAEI, Juntos, Make the Road PA, Migrant Power Movement, Pennsylvania Immigration and Citizenship Coalition (PICC), and Unitarian Universalist Pennsylvania Legislative Action Network (UUPLAN) with the support of national groups: Detention Watch Network, #Not1More, and We Belong Together.